-ANNEXURE III RISK BASED CAPITAL (Related to Direction 5)
+ANNEXURE III RISK BASED CAPITAL

-Risk based capital
+Section 1.
+Overall Risk based capital requirement

 - (30) Insurers shall have adequate disposable and unencumbered capital resources and keep the regulatory capital level that reflects their own risk profile considering the nature, scale and complexity of their risks. - (31) Risks are measured using two approaches to calculate the RBC: a stress approach and a factor-based approach.
 The stress approach measures the insurer's current balance sheet pre-stress and the insurer's balance sheet post-stress.
-The factor-based approach is determined by applying factors to specific exposure measures. - (32) The RBC consists of capital charges for credit, market, life insurance, non-life insurance and operational risks aggregated while recognizing diversification benefits in the following manner:
+The factor-based approach is determined by applying factors to specific exposure measures.
+Where the calculation of the capital charge is based on stressed scenarios, the calculations shall be carried out considering that the margin over the best estimate, the provision for future discretionary benefits and the deferred tax assets and liabilities remain unchanged after the stress. - (32) The RBC consists of capital charges for counterparty default, market, life insurance, non-life insurance and operational risks aggregated while recognizing diversification benefits in the following manner:

-$Total RBC = \sqrt{V CorrelMatrix V'} + RBC{OPR}$
+$$Total\ RBC = \sqrt{V CorrelMatrix V'} + RBC{OPR}$$